 MCDS-Therapy aims repurpose a drug to treat the pain and bone malformations in a rare skeletal condition

-MCDS-Therapy is EU-funded clinical trial testing whether carbamazepine can be repurposed to treat the rare genetic bone disorder, metaphyseal chondrodysplasia type Schmid (MCDS).
+MCDS-Therapy is an EU-funded clinical trial, which is testing whether the drug, carbamazepine, can be repurposed to treat the rare genetic bone disorder, metaphyseal chondrodysplasia type Schmid (MCDS).
 Findacure is proud to be one of the project’s 11 partners from across the globe, with responsibility for communication and dissemination about the project.
 As part of this role we plan to engage as many people as possible in this exciting research.

 What is MCDS?